GoPets: Charity

-Partners and Licensed Products

-MSN Partnership
+MSN partnership

 From summer 2007 to July 2009, GoPets was available on Windows Live Messenger via partnership with Microsoft.
 Players could access GoPets from MSN Messenger, playing the game and gaining access to a unique panda pet.
 Press coverage of the partnership referred to GoPets as "a global dog park for the 21st century" for how players could meet through their pets across global distances.
 The GoPet ambassador to MSN Messenger was called Lily Panda.

-GoPets: Vacation Island
+Vacation Island

-In the Spring of 2007, Konami Digital Entertainment (Konami Corporation) released GoPets Vacation Island for the Nintendo DS.
+In the spring of 2007, Konami Digital Entertainment (Konami Corporation) released GoPets Vacation Island for the Nintendo DS.
 Developed by 1st Playable Productions, the game would allow the player to make and visit friends, as well as play minigames, design foods and items and dress their pets up in clothing.
 The DS game, like the web version, had IKU chat and minigames.

-GoPets: Matchu Petchu
+Matchu Petchu

 In early 2007, One Nine Studios developed a mobile game called GoPets: Matchu Petchu, where players could play minigames on mobile phones and unlock a special monkey pet.

 Premium accounts

 A premium account gave users extra benefits, but it was not required for the website.
 Users with premium accounts received discounts when buying gold shells.
-Instead of receiving green tea fortune cookies on a daily basis, premium account users received premium fortune cookies, which gave out at least 1 gold shell and up to 2112.
+Instead of receiving green tea fortune cookies on a daily basis, premium account users received premium fortune cookies, which gave out at least one gold shell and up to 2112.
 Premium users received a special item each month, for the extent of their subscription.
 Premium users gained access to certain shops where they could purchase items such as the "Custom Creation Tool".
 This was used to create items of clothing and furniture with custom textures uploaded onto the client that could then be used on the user's pets or land.

-There were 2 different types of premium memberships available.
+There were two types of premium memberships.
 The first was the monthly GoPremium, which gives the premium user the premium item of the month.
 The second was the yearly Premium Plus 12, which includes the premium item of the month for an entire year as well as an exclusive playset.
-This system was time based meaning you can have at least 1 month of premium account.
-After the time limit has passed, the user's account reverts to the normal account but the user's items are still theirs to keep.
+This system was time-based and enabled at least one month of premium account.
+After the time limit passed, the user's account reverted to normal but the items remained.